Regulations on the Management of Pacific Bluefin Tuna Fishing Operation

 Article 6

-Chapter II The Application and Issuance of Fishing Permits for Longline Fishing Vessels
+Chapter II The Application and Issuance of Fishing Permits for Tuna Longline Fishing Vessels

 Article 7

-The annual number of longline fishing vessels conducting Pacific bluefin tuna fishing operation shall be limited to 660.
+The annual number of tuna longline fishing vessels conducting Pacific bluefin tuna fishing operations shall be limited to 660.

-The central competent authority may proclaim the adjustment of the number of vessels as referred to in the preceding paragraph.
+The central competent authority may announce the adjustment of the vessel number as referred to in the preceding paragraph.

 Article 8